 Item 13 – Handheld Compass, all vessels require means to take bearings over 360 degrees.

-Item 14 – Smoke Detector, required in hallways and galley.
+Item 14 – Smoke Detector, required in hallways, salon, and galley.

-Item 17 – A Fixed VHF radio required.
-Transmits and receiving on channel 22A & 16.
+Item 17 – A Fixed VHF radio is required.
+Transmits and receiving on channels 22A & 16.

 Item 19 – Handheld VHF radio required by all vessels Emergency 2-way coms.